It’s the most wonderful time of the year…

-Every few years, I run a planning VIP day for my clients.
+Every few years, I run a planning VIP day for my clients and customers.
 I ran one this week, you can catch the replay here.

-As participants declare their goals, many of them are “wishes” rather than goals.
-For example, it is almost impossible for a coach starting from zero to get to over 100 one-on-one private clients in a year.
+As participants declare their business goals, many of them are “wishes” rather than smart goals.
+For example, it is almost impossible for a coach starting from zero to get to over 100 one-on-one private clients and customers in a year.

 The coaches’ time would be taken up with servicing the clients.
-They would not be able to do the sales, marketing and customer service functions necessary to support their business without massively scaling up and adding new team members (and expenses) to their business.
+They would not be able to do the sales, marketing and customer service functions necessary to support their business without massively scaling up and adding new team members (and expenses) to their business or businesses.

 Similarly, people often want to increase the number of sales calls they have each week.
 This is hard to do if you already are busy with existing clients.
-To reach the goal, you would need to add resources to help do the initial outreach, schedule the calls, send reminders etc. (We created Connect 365 to help automate some of this process for you).
+To reach the objectives, you would need to add resources to help do the initial outreach, schedule the calls, send reminders etc. (We created Connect 365 to help automate some of the business goal setting process for you).

 Or, you want 1000 people attending your webinars, but only have 50 on your list so far.
-You don’t have money or expertise for paid ads.
-You can certainly create partnerships and grow your list, but it takes time.
+You don’t have money, budget or expertise for paid ads.
+You can certainly create partnerships and grow your list, but keep in mind it takes time.
 Our LEAD Blueprint Workshop training shows you how to start building your list from scratch.

 The above goals aren’t bad goals per se, they are just likely to fail due to lack of resources.

-One of the things that I teach in my annual Marketing & Sales Planning VIP Day is to start with your numbers to see what resources are required to reach your goals.
-From there, you can put a series of shorter-term plans in plans in place that will get you to your goals.
+One of the things that I teach in my annual Marketing & Sales Planning VIP Day is to start with your numbers to see what resources are required to reach your business goals.
+From there, you can put a series of shorter-term plans in place that will get you to your organization goals.

 4. Your business goals aren’t ambitious enough

 It may be cliche but “aim for the moon and you'll land amongst the stars” is applicable here.
-Especially if you are leading a team.
+Especially if you are leading a team of employees.
 You need to set big, ambitious goals and believe in them.

-If you don't believe in them, your team certainly won't.
+If you don't believe in setting business goals, your team certainly won't.